ArguedJoker/exercise-app/README.md

 This would mean that as a customer in order to be able to create a new work out diary I need to be able to log in to my account first (task 1) and then be able to create my diary for the day (task 2).

 As a developer these two tasks could be broken down further into creating the log-in page, ensuring that back-end logic checked for user's credentials to match against database records and if successful, allow them to log in (task 1).
 Once the user is logged in they would need to be redirected to a bespoke welcome page where they would then be able to create their work-out diary (task 2).
-I go into more technical detail in the next section.

 <p align="center">
     <img width="300" height="350" src="https://qa-courseware-images.s3.eu-west-2.amazonaws.com/agile/product-backlog-items/000.png" alt="mind map showing the one to many relationship between Epics, stories and tasks are related"/>